Choose your own adventure at the Paul R. Christen National High Adventure Base at the Summit Bechtel Reserve in West Virginia.

 This is the sampler platter.

-It’s the only program that lets you try all SBR’s high-adventure activities: skateboarding, BMX, shooting sports, archery, high ropes courses, climbing, mountain biking, canopy tours and an aquatic activity (kayaking and stand-up paddleboarding or whitewater rafting).
+It’s the only program that lets you try all SBR’s high-adventure activities: skateboarding, BMX, archery, high ropes courses, climbing, mountain biking, canopy tours and an aquatic activity (kayaking and stand-up paddleboarding or whitewater rafting).
 Each group will perform a half-day service project and get a thrilling ride down the 3,100-foot Big Zip.

 Trek programs take advantage of one of the greatest natural resources in the eastern United States: the New River Gorge.
 Scouts and Venturers will camp in the heart of the Appalachian Mountains either along the river or off the trail overlooking the gorge.